 All five BART lines pass through Oakland.
 Four of five BART lines pass through San Francisco.
 BART line names and endpoints are:

-Fremont-Richmond (does not go to San Francisco)
+Warm Springs-Richmond (does not go to San Francisco)

 Fares are distance-based and seem appropriate for miles traveled.
-If you are familiar with transit ticket dispensers in the NYC, Washington, Philadelphia or Chicago, you’ll easily grasp the same for BART ticket dispensers.
+If you are familiar with transit ticket dispensers in the NYC, Washington, Boston or Chicago, you’ll easily grasp the same for BART ticket dispensers.
 BART hours of operation are:

 AT&T Park – Seasonal Service to SF Giants baseball games & select events